BezMan/Feature-Notes/README.md

 <img src="images/feature-graphic.png" >

 # Feature-Notes
-I was motivated to add features I haven’t seen in other note apps, such as adding notes through notification actions, where the user can add items while other apps are in foreground (playing a video for example).
+Wouldn't it be great to detect and copy text from within our photos?
+How about adding note items while OTHER apps are in the foreground?

+These are some useful features you'll find in this app and I can't wait to add more!

- This sample project contains and showcases these concepts:
+ This project contains and showcases these concepts:

 - Kotlin language + Kotlin extension functions.
 - Architecture Components: MVVM, Room, Live Data, Observing DB changes.